Yu-Leo/Yu-Leo/PROJECTS.md

 ### January 2021 - February 2021

 ### Short description
-A desktop application with a GUI for obtaining a computer representation of numbers.
+Desktop application with a GUI for obtaining a computer representation of numbers.

 ### Technologies, frameworks and libraries
 - Python